jerielng/mobile-guide/iOS-Checklist.md

 ### Introduction
 Getting started with iOS programming?
 Here is a non-exhaustive checklist of some of the most common concepts and techniques you will likely encounter along the way.
-Think of this as a quick way to get up to speed with the idiomatic features of iOS development.
+Think of this as a quick syllabus to get up to speed with the idiomatic features of iOS development.

 #### Swift
 * Nil safety